haydenbleasel/medium-feed/README.md

 ## Contributing

 If you have suggestions for how this module could be improved, or want to report a bug, open an issue!
 I'd love all and any contributions.

-Heads up, to run this on a Mac you need to install the following deps to enable `canvas` support on JSDOM:

-`brew install cairo pango`